Foolproof Biscuit Making 101

 Biscuit Making

 Mamaw could make those biscuits in her sleep!
-The way she'd throw them out without having to measure any of the ingredients was intimidating.
-I never attempted to make them myself even when she offered to show me how.
+The way she'd throw them out without measuring any of the ingredients was intimidating.
+I never attempted to make them myself, even when she offered to show me how.

 Foolproof Biscuit Making Lessons

-Later, after moving back to south Louisiana, I met a lady from Monroe named Louise who has become a treasured friend.
+Later, after moving back to South Louisiana, I met a woman from Monroe named Louise, who has become a treasured friend.
 She gave me a biscuit 101, step-by-step lesson that eased my fears and gave me the confidence to make them for my family.
 I can still hear her say, "Now, you always bake your biscuits in a hot oven," in her north Louisiana accent.

 BISCUITS